Wisdom vs. Armchair Philosophy

 That story added to my resolve to make my learning about life as pragmatic as possible, and not to fall for anybody's apparent "knowledge" if they were not displaying it with their example.
 And boy, did I ever have a lot of that discarding to do on my path!
 Smart asses of all kinds have been telling me what was "good for me" to believe, what to eat, how to look at the world...and what not --- while not having anything to show for all that philosophizing.

 My own path of wisdom started at a point where I realized that the objective aspect of reality was merely a raw material waiting for me to give it some significance.
 Remove all my five senses and the world doesn't even exist for me.
 And, if it doesn't exist for me in some perceivable and conceivable way, then it doesn't exist at all.

-Much later in my life I came across quantum physics and its theorizing about the co-relation between consciousness and waves of energy collapsing into particles of the matter, depending on the contents of consciousness.
+Much later in my life I came across quantum physics and its theorizing about consciousness as it collapses energy waves into particles of the matter, result depending on the contents of consciousness.

 To me wisdom always meant something to refine and advance my model of psycho-physical functioning, while philosophy only meant something when hyphened as psycho-philosophy.
 I never cared much for that armchair kind of philosophers kicking the shallow crap that could never really benefit anyone including themselves.

 Many of those that I have met on my path were of the cynical variety, not really seeing anything good about humankind.
 I may be caught going satirical about people's refusal to wake up and their self-inflicted suffering, but at the bottom of it is my genuine love for people.